Find Your Drive

 1. Take a walk around Uluru...

 Once you arrive at Ayers Rock Resort, reserve your National Park Pass and drive out to Uluru-Kata Tjuta National Park to experience Uluru up close.
-Self-guided walks at Uluru include the Mala Walk (2km, easy terrain), Uluru Base Walk (10km, moderate terrain), or the Women’s and Men’s Walks (approx. 1km each), which will teach you about traditional men’s and women’s roles and work in Anangu culture.
-Start in the morning, when the weather is cooler, and don’t forget to pack water.
+Self-guided walks at Uluru include the Mala Walk (2km, easy terrain), Uluru Base Walk (10km, moderate terrain), or the Kuniya Walk to Mutitjulu Waterhole, where you can learn how creation stories are still being played out on the surface of Uluru today.
+Start in the morning when the weather is cooler, and don't forget to pack water.

 2. …or Kata Tjuta.